spacejack/mithril-ts-example/readme.md

 Then go to http://localhost:3000 in your browser.
 This will serve the files in the `public` directory, defaulting to the `index.html` file.

-The file `public/js/app.js` is rebuilt whenever the ts sources are recompiled.
+The file `public/js/app.js` is rebuilt and auto-reloaded whenever the ts sources are edited.

-While this npm script is running, edits made to src/*.ts files will be recompiled automatically so you can simply refresh your browser to see the updated app.

 ## Build a minified bundle